 Gmail and G Suite both have an important layer of security called 2-Step Verification (2SV).
 If you log into Gmail or G Suite from an unknown computer, you can be texted a verification code.
 With free Gmail, each person can decide whether or not to enable 2SV.
 With G Suite, an administrator can make the use of 2SV mandatory for all users.

 9. CRM Integration

-At some point, you may decide to invest in a CRM system to better track leads, prospects, customers, jobs and more.
-Gmail, Google Calendar, Google Contacts, Google Sheets and Google Drive can all be integrated with with Salesforce.
+At some point, you may decide to invest in a CRM system to better track leads, prospects, customers, jobs, and more.
+Gmail, Google Calendar, Google Contacts, Google Sheets, and Google Drive can all be integrated with Salesforce.
 A number of other CRM systems integrate with Gmail.

 10. Single Sign-On To Other Business Applications

-Users can be set up use their G Suite credentials to sign in to cloud business applications such as DocuSign, Marketo, Salesforce and Slack—without having to re-enter their usernames and passwords for these applications.
+Users can be set up using their Google Workspace credentials to sign in to cloud business applications such as DocuSign, Marketo, Salesforce, and Slack—without having to re-enter their usernames and passwords for these applications.